Code-Institute-Submissions/justus-ai-swahili_bob_tattoo_v1_AprResub/README.md

 ### Returning Visitor Goals
-on signing in as a returning visitor , there is a welcoming message as shown below highlighted with a green underline:
+On signing in as a returning visitor , there is a welcoming message as shown below highlighted with a green underline:
 ![image](https://user-images.githubusercontent.com/83753891/159144875-f7c1ec62-dcfa-4233-8cf3-6da96f954bde.png)

 As a return user , you can also be able to see previous orders, when you click on your profile: